What are the fundamentals behind rotary mechanical seals?

 Cartridge Mechanical Seals

-Cartridge mechanical seals are pre-assembled units that include all the necessary components, such as stationary and rotating faces, spring assembly, and secondary seals.
-They are designed for easy installation, as the entire cartridge can be inserted into the machinery as a single unit, reducing the installation time and potential for errors.
-Cartridge seals are commonly used in applications where quick replacement or maintenance is required, such as in pumps and compressors.
+Cartridge mechanical seals come as pre-assembled units that contain all essential components, including stationary and rotating faces, a spring assembly, and secondary seals.
+Manufacturers design these seals for easy installation, allowing technicians to insert the entire cartridge into the machinery as a single unit.
+This design reduces installation time and minimizes the risk of errors.
+Engineers commonly use cartridge seals in pumps and compressors where quick replacement or maintenance is necessary.

 Double-Mechanical Seals

 Double-mechanical seals consist of two sets of sealing faces, with a barrier fluid or buffer fluid between them.
-This design provides an additional layer of protection against leakage, making them suitable for applications where the fluid being sealed is hazardous or expensive.
-The barrier fluid can be used to lubricate and cool both sets of sealing faces, and it also acts as a barrier to prevent the process fluid from leaking out.
-Double-mechanical seals are often used in chemical processing, oil and gas, and pharmaceutical industries.
+This design adds an extra layer of protection against leakage.
+It suits applications with hazardous or costly fluids.
+The barrier fluid lubricates and cools both sets of sealing faces.
+It also prevents the process fluid from escaping.
+Therefore, engineers often use double mechanical seals in chemical, oil and gas, and pharmaceutical industries.

 Applications of Rotary Mechanical Seals